TariqAHassan/S4Torch/README.md

 ## Quick Start

-The `S4Model()` provides a high-level implementation of the S4 model.
+The `S4Model()` provides a high-level implementation of the S4 model, as illustrated below.
-A simple example is provided below.

 ```python
 import torch